mandaleo/playWithSwiftUIControlls/README.md

 implicit stacking
 What happens if you create a dynamic list and put more than one thing in each row?
 SwiftUI’s solution is simple, flexible, and gives us great behavior by default: it creates an implicit HStack to hold your items, so they automatically get laid out horizontally.

+Groups
+If you need several views to act as one – for example, to transition together – then you should use SwiftUI’s Group view.
+This is particularly important because, for underlying technical reasons, you can only add up to 10 views to a parent view at a time.